 When creating your password, don’t use words found in the dictionary.
 Hackers’ tools try thousands of common words when guessing passwords.
 Passwords that are misspelled make them harder to crack.
 You can also substitute letters for numbers or symbols for extra protection.
 For example, “eggs” could be “3ggz” or “short” could be “$h0rt.”

 Speaking of characters, avoid short passwords, as they are easy to guess.
 Length matters more than complexity.
-We recommend 19 characters to thwart hackers.
+We recommend at least 19 characters to thwart hackers.
 You can test your password with online testing tools, such as passwordmonster.com.

 Avoid creating passwords riddled with personally identifiable information (PII) that can be easily found online.
 This includes: